Caitlyn324/Lab2/README.md

 # Lab2
-//this is my second lab.
+this is my second lab.
 Hooray for progress.
+Ducks like to quack, but quacks don't like to duck.